zapmal/board-hub/README.md

 ## Documentation

 [Here](./docs/README.md), but bear in mind that it's prone to frequent changes.
+Some documents are in spanish.